makerdao/community/governance/votes/Executive vote - June 7, 2023.md

 ### BlockTower Andromeda (RWA015-A) Onboarding

-As per [this poll](https://vote.makerdao.com/polling/QmbudkVR) BlockTower Andromeda will be onboarded as RWA015-A as detailed below, if this executive proposal passes.
+As per [this poll](https://vote.makerdao.com/polling/QmbudkVR) BlockTower Andromeda will be onboarded as RWA015-A with the parameters listed below, if this executive proposal passes.

 Note that the initial onboarding will use a temporarily reduced Maximum Debt Ceiling of 2.5 million DAI to ensure that the structure works as intended.
 The Maximum Debt Ceiling will be increased in a future executive proposal.